Nconflux/Conflux.net.SDK/README.md

 We should be able to answer there any simple queries, general comments or requests, everyone is welcome.
 In a similar feel free to raise any issue or pull request.

 ## Documentation
-The documentation and guides can be found at [Read the docs](https://xxxx/).
+The documentation and guides can be found at [NConflux Documentation](https://www.yuque.com/docs/share/218b0c83-ab0f-4195-a23d-a559b851844a).

 ## Features